First Step to Compliance: A Thorough and Accurate Risk Assessment

 Adopt Ongoing or Regular Risk Assessments

-Keep Inventory of Your IoT Devices
+Keep an Inventory of Your IoT Devices

 Implement Principles of Least Privilege and Zero Trust as Standard Policy

 Implementing the principles of least privilege and zero trust ensures that the right users have only the minimum access and permission settings necessary to perform their job responsibilities.
-It also ensures that no internal or external threat actor can take control of your network or IoT devices using compromised credentials by taking advantage of a user with excessive privileges within your organization.
+It also ensures that no internal or external threat actor can take control of your network or IoT devices using compromised credentials by exploiting a user with excessive privileges within your organization.
 This is a good security practice to follow in general since it provides layered chokepoints for a hacker trying to establish a backdoor foothold.

 Provide Thorough and Frequent Security Awareness Training for Users